stockphrase/no-silo/content/courses/writing-3/wr3-syllabus-w22.md

 ##

-{{< details "2 - Winter Conferences" >}}
+{{< details "2 - Intro to Library Research & Winter Conferences" >}}
 #

-This week we will meet for our winter conferences.
-In this conference you will sit down with me and the teaching assistant to examine your performance during the fall term.
-The main topic of conversation will be your responses to the [end-of-term reflective assignment](/courses/writing-2/quarterly-review/) that you completed last fall.
+This week we will gain an overview on library research and learn some basic skills for querying catalogs and databases.
+We will also meet together for our winter conferences.
+In the winter conference you will sit down with me and the teaching assistant to examine your performance during the fall term.
+The main topic of conversation will be your responses to the [end-of-term reflective assignment](/courses/writing-2/quarterly-review/) you completed last fall.
 We will also think ahead to things you would like to work on during the winter term.

 {{< hint note >}}